derlemue/honey-scan/README.md

 *   **⚡ Real-Time Reaction**: Python sidecar monitors `hfish.db` and triggers scans within seconds of an attack.
 *   **📊 Automated Intel**: Generates detailed `.txt` reports for every unique attacker IP.
 *   **🚫 Network Shield**: Serves a dynamic `banned_ips.txt` list that your other servers can consume to preemptively block threats.
-*   **🔒 Secure Access**: Includes Nginx Proxy Manager for easy HTTPS SSL termination for all dashboards.
 *   **🖥️ Dashboard**: Simple web interface to browse scan reports and ban lists.

 ## 🏗️ Architecture